You might think: Why do I care.

 SQLSTATE: Syntax error or access violation: 1071 Specified key was too long; max key length is 1000 bytes

-varchar(255) anymore, but must be a bit less (250) in oder for the convertion to work out.
+varchar(255) anymore but must be a bit less (250) in order for the conversion to work out.
 You could also look into "innodb_large_prefix" and options to increase the limit here that way instead.

 Can I use the 3.x shell for 2.x?